kglotfelty/ColorColor/README.md

 be expected to have a photon index between 2 and 3 and absorption between 0.2 and 0.5 *10^22.

+## Total energy band

+If the total energy band is `None` then the routines will use the sum of the individual bands independently for each axis.
+In this case the color values will fill the entire -1:1 parameter space.

+If the total energy band is specified, then it may be the case that only part of the parameter space is filled.

+The top plot uses a broad band for the total band: `B=S+M+H`.
+In this case the color-color diagram can only take values that are in the gray-shaded triangular region.

 ## Background

 Background is not treated specifically with these routines, but you can include the background term in the model expression, something like

 ```python
 mymodel = ui.xswabs.abs1 * ui.xspowerlaw.pwrlaw + ui.const1d.bkg